The Space of augmented stability conditions: Spaces of marked multi-scale lines

-In this section, we consider the set of real oriented isomorphism classes of $n$-marked multiscale lines (see \Cref{D:multiscaleline}), denoted $\rmscbar_n$.
-Note that there is a canonical map $p:\rmscbar_n\to \Mmscbar_n$ given by sending the real oriented isomorphism class of a multiscale line to its complex projective isomor\-phism class.
-We will equip $\rmscbar_n$ with the structure of a manifold with corners such that $p:\rmscbar_n\to \Mmscbar_n$ is a smooth map of manifolds restricting to a diffeomorphism over $\Mmscbar_n^\circ$.
+In this section, we consider the set of real oriented isomorphism classes of $n$-marked multi-scale lines (see \Cref{D:multi-scaleline}), denoted $\rmscbar_n$.
+There is a canonical map $p:\rmscbar_n\to \Mmscbar_n$ which sends the real oriented isomorphism class of a multi-scale line to its complex projective isomor\-phism class.
+In what follows, we will equip $\rmscbar_n$ with the structure of a manifold with corners such that $p:\rmscbar_n\to \Mmscbar_n$ is a $C^\infty$ map of manifolds restricting to a diffeomorphism over $\Mmscbar_n^\circ$.

-We define some functionals on the set of $n$-marked multiscale lines which depend only on the real oriented isomorphism class.
-Given an $n$-marked multiscale line $\Sigma$, consider $I_{ij}$ as defined in \eqref{E:Iijdefn}.
+We define some functions on the set of $n$-marked multi-scale lines which depend only on the real oriented isomorphism class.
+Given an $n$-marked multi-scale line $\Sigma$, consider $I_{ij}$ as in \eqref{E:Iijdefn}.
 The ratio $I_{ij}/\lvert I_{ij}\rvert$ is defined on real oriented isomorphism classes as long as $I_{ij} \ne 0$.
 So, for $i<j$ we let